- The secret to minimising spreadsheet risk is better spreadsheets.

 The problem is that spreadsheets are risky.
 Really risky.
 Risk of formula error; risk of input error; risk of misinterpreting the outputs; version control risk; access control risk; data import risk; macro risk … that’s a lot of risk.

 This risk is generally well understood, and yet we still entrust our most precious processes to spreadsheets.
 Now we’ve accepted that risky spreadsheets are part of our corporate lives, we all know exactly what we need.
 Yes, categorically and absolutely, we need a new risk policy.
 Nailed it.
-At this point, I should say that I’m a controls and process person and I’m not an internal or financial auditor.
+Right?
+No. At this point, I should say that I’m not a controls and process person and I’m not an internal or financial auditor.

 Traditional spreadsheet risk management